- Does this patient have leukocytoclastic vasculitis?

 Fundamentally, the diagnosis of LCV is histopathologic.
 When lesions clinically suspicious for LCV are noted on examination, the first and most important diagnostic test is often a skin biopsy.

 Once the finding of LCV is confirmed histologically, the physician’s work has only just begun.
 A thorough review of systems and physical exam should be followed by a targeted work-up to identify possible underlying causes and rule out systemic disease.
-In about half of adult patients, an underlying cause can be found: infection (15-20%), inflammatory disease (15-20%), medication or drug (10-15%), and malignancy (<5%), with the remaining 45-55% idiopathic.
+In about half of patients, an underlying cause can be found: infection (15-20%), inflammatory disease (15-20%), medication or drug (10-15%), and malignancy (<5%), with the remaining 45-55% idiopathic.

 Basic or first-line tests include complete blood cell count with differential, serum creatinine level, C-reactive protein level and/or sedimentation rate, liver enzymes, and urinalysis (with microscopic review).
 Stool guaiac testing may be useful to screen for gastrointestinal involvement.